 - 1. Controls on location and type of access to the site. - 2.
 Requirements to screen or relocate buildings and parking/loading areas and provide buffers to protect adjoining property. - 3.
 Requirements to reduce the traffic impact of the proposed project. - 4.
 Requirements to minimize impacts on the capacity of infrastructure serving the site. - 5.
 Requirements to minimize environmental degradation during construction. - 6.
 Modifications to the proposed size and scale of the project. - 7.
-Other reasonable conditions designed to mitigate a project's impacts and ensure compliance with applicable review criteria, including the installation of on-site and off-site improvements. - C. Unless an extension of time is mutually agreed to in writing, the approving board shall render a decision within 65 days of receiving a complete application, and shall promptly notify the applicant and the Building Inspector of its decision.
-An authorized member of the approving board shall sign any approved Site Plan and transmit it to the Building Inspector's office within seven days of the decision to approve.
-If the approving board fails to render a decision within 65 days of the submission of a complete application, approval shall be deemed granted following the procedures for constructive approval of Special Permits in Section 9, Chapter 40A, of the General Laws. - E. For the purpose of securing the installation of required site improvements, including landscaping and on-site and off-site improvements, the approving board may require a performance bond, deposit of money, letter of credit, or other security in an amount determined by the board to be sufficient to cover the cost of all or any part of improvements required in a form acceptable to Town Counsel.
-Such security shall be under the control of the Town but not in its possession. - F. The approving board may require review costs of a Site Plan Review application to be borne by the applicant if permitted by Section 9.5. - G. Any Site Plan approved under this bylaw shall lapse within two years if construction has not begun, and is not carried forward to completion as continuously and expeditiously as is reasonable. - H. Decisions of the approving board regarding a Site Plan may be appealed as set forth in G.L., Chapter 40A, Section 17.
+Other reasonable conditions designed to mitigate a project's impacts and ensure compliance with applicable review criteria, including the installation of on-site and off-site improvements. - C. Unless an extension of time is mutually agreed to in writing, the approving board shall render a decision within 65 days of receiving a complete application, and shall promptly notify the applicant and the Building Inspector of its decision. - 1.
+An authorized member of the approving board shall sign any approved Site Plan and transmit it to the Building Inspector's office within seven days of the decision to approve. - 2.
+If the approving board fails to render a decision within 65 days of the submission of a complete application, approval shall be deemed granted following the procedures for constructive approval of Special Permits in MGL.
+Ch.
+40A, §9. - D. For the purpose of securing the installation of required site improvements, including landscaping and on-site and off-site improvements, the approving board may require a performance bond, deposit of money, letter of credit, or other security in an amount determined by the board to be sufficient to cover the cost of all or any part of improvements required in a form acceptable to Town Counsel.
+Such security shall be under the control of the Town but not in its possession. - E. The approving board may require review costs of a Site Plan Review application to be borne by the applicant if permitted by Section 9.6. - F. Any Site Plan approved under this bylaw shall lapse within two years if construction has not begun, and is not carried forward to completion as continuously and expeditiously as is reasonable. - G. Decisions of the approving board regarding a Site Plan may be appealed as set forth in MGL.
+Ch.
+40A, §17. - H. Any Site Plan approved under this bylaw shall lapse within two years if construction has not begun and is not carried forward to completion as continuously and expeditiously as is reasonable.
+For Site Plans approved under Article V of this bylaw, the period until lapse may be extended beyond two years if so authorized by the Planning Board in the approval document.
+(Added 2018)